rage/java-programming/data/part-8/3-similarity-of-objects.md

 }
 ```

-Now, all of the books that share a name are bundleded into one group.
+Now, all of the books that share a name are bundled into one group.
 Let's improve it further so that the year of publiciation is also taken into account in the hash value calculation that's based on the book title.

 <!-- ```java
 public int hashCode() {